 Regular physical activity helps to reduce cancer risk through maintaining a healthy body weight, as well as through hormonal and metabolic effects.
-Physical activity may reduce the risk of 13 types of cancer, including cancers of the esophagus, liver, lung, kidney, stomach, endometrium, colon, rectum, head and neck, bladder, and breast, and myeloid leukemia and myeloma.16 ACS and other experts recommend that adults engage in at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity activity each week and that children and adolescents engage in at least one hour of moderate- or vigorous-intensity activity each day.17,18 Physical activity may also be beneficial after a cancer diagnosis, reducing the risk of recurrence or death and improving quality of life.19
+Physical activity may reduce the risk of 13 types of cancer, namely cancers of the esophagus, liver, lung, kidney, stomach, endometrium, colon, rectum, head and neck, bladder, and breast, and myeloid leukemia and myeloma.23 ACS and other experts recommend that adults engage in at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity activity each week and that children and adolescents engage in at least one hour of moderate- or vigorous-intensity activity each day.24, 25 Physical activity may also be beneficial after a cancer diagnosis by reducing the risk of recurrence or death and improving quality of life.26

-ACS CAN’s federal advocacy work is largely focused on protecting and implementing recent improvements in school nutrition and food labeling, increased access to evidence-based obesity screening and weight loss interventions, and funding for evidence-based prevention programs.
-ACS CAN also advocates for ensuring that influential diet and physical activity guidelines reflect the current science regarding cancer risk.
+ACS CAN’s federal advocacy work is largely focused on protecting and implementing recent improvements in school nutrition and food labeling, increased access to evidence-based obesity screening and weight-loss interventions, and funding for evidence-based prevention programs.
+ACS CAN also advocates for ensuring that the federal government’s influential diet and physical activity guidelines reflect the current science on cancer risk.

-ACS CAN strongly advocates that the federal Dietary Guidelines for Americans and Physical Activity Guidelines for Americans reflect the current science regarding diet, physical activity, and cancer risk, and help Americans lead a healthy lifestyle, including lowering their risk of cancer.
-These guidelines form the basis of all federal policies and programs and inform many private and state and local initiatives on nutrition and physical activity.
+ACS CAN strongly advocates that the federal Dietary Guidelines for Americans (currently being updated) and Physical Activity Guidelines for Americans reflect the current science regarding diet, physical activity, and cancer risk.
+These guidelines help Americans lead a healthy lifestyle, including lowering their risk of cancer, and form the basis of all federal policies and programs.
+They also inform many private and state and local initiatives on nutrition and physical activity.

-ACS CAN also advocates for a range of public policy changes at the state and local levels that make it easier for children and adults to eat a healthy diet and be physically active, thereby reducing their long-term cancer risk.
-While ACS CAN may work on these policies at multiple levels of government, the following policies are priorities with opportunities for state and local action:
+ACS CAN also advocates for a range of public policy changes at the state and local levels that make it easier for children and adults to eat a healthy diet and to be physically active, thereby reducing their long-term cancer risk.
+While ACS CAN may work on these policies at multiple levels of government, the policies below are priorities with particular opportunities for state and local action.

-Funding for Research and Programs: ACS CAN supports protecting and increasing government investments in research and policies and interventions to reduce overweight and obesity, improve nutrition, increase physical activity and reduce inactivity, with the ultimate goal of reducing cancer incidence and mortality.
+Funding for Research and Programs: ACS CAN supports protecting and increasing government investments in research and policies and interventions to reduce overweight and obesity, to improve nutrition, to increase physical activity and to reduce inactivity, with the ultimate goal of reducing cancer incidence and mortality.

 Physical Education and Physical Activity in Schools: ACS CAN advocates for increasing the quantity and improving the quality of K-12 physical education, supplemented by additional opportunities for school-based physical activity.

-Sugary Drink Taxes: ACS CAN supports well-designed policies to increase the price of sugary drinks relative to healthy beverages through excise taxes, and dedicating the revenue to healthy eating and active living interventions and other public health initiatives, as a way to fund these important programs.
+Sugary Drink Taxes: ACS CAN supports well designed policies to increase the price of sugary drinks relative to healthy beverages through excise taxes.
+Dedicating the revenue to healthy eating and active living interventions and other public health initiatives can then fund these important programs.

-Healthy Public Places: ACS CAN supports establishing nutrition guidelines for foods and beverages that are provided or sold in government buildings and other public service venues to increase access to healthy options.
+Healthy Vending in Public Places: ACS CAN supports establishing nutrition guidelines for foods and beverages provided or sold in government sites to increase access to healthy options.